Policy brief & purpose

 Employees who witness or suspect violence, or are victims of violence, can report to HR or their immediate supervisor.
 We will investigate quickly and discreetly.
 We aim to protect victims from harassment and victimization.

-Our company doesn’t tolearate violence.
+Our company doesn’t tolerate violence.
 Any such behavior will trigger appropriate disciplinary action, up to and including termination, removal from boards or committees, as well as potential criminal charges.